antoniosotopwr/js-doc/README.md

 Also we can use the spread operator:

-* If we want the elements of an array individually
+If we want the elements of an array individually:

 ![Image](./img/spread1.PNG)

 Prints

 ![Image](./img/spread2.PNG)

 * Make a shallow copy of an array